T-ISS is accredited by DNV to execute Low Location Lighting measurement services, our certification can be found under Downloads.

-As a vessel owner, you need to test all Low Location Light systems at least once every five years.
+As a vessel owner, you need to test all Low Location Lighting systems at least once every five years.
 T-ISS engineers will test the luminance of your LLL systems on-board with fully certified test equipment.
-The measurement process as well as equipment are all certified by DNV.
+The photoluminescence measurement process as well as equipment are all certified by DNV.
 We will report all readings including the required upgrades and/or modifications.
-We will do this upon completion of the measurement survey, and when all systems meet the legally required ratings.
+We will do this upon completion of the luminescence measurement survey, and when all systems meet the legally required ratings.

-According to several regulations, vessels that carry passengers are obligated to have a Low Location Light system installed.
+According to several regulations, vessels that carry passengers are obligated to have a Low Location Lighting system installed.
 This could be a photo luminescent system as well as an electric system.
 A photo luminescent system is charged by the lighting on the vessel and will use the energy it collects to light up in the dark.
 The big advantage of this system is that there are no electric installations that need to be installed.
 This will save you money in installation costs, as well as the costs of running the system.

-On the other side we have the electric low location light systems.
+On the other side we have the electric low location lighting systems.
 These systems are connected to the electric network of the ship, and will switch on when the regular lighting of the ship shuts off.
 In summary; photoluminescent systems require daylight and / or artificial light to run and do not need electric power.
 Electrical systems do not require daylight or artificial light to run, but require a controlling and electrical system to operate.

 The regulations that oblige having an Low Location Lighting system also state that the installed Low Location Lighting system should be checked and measured once every five years.
 This periodic photoluminescence measurement must meet the DNVGL regulations.
 In order to make sure that these luminescence measurements are done by a neutral, impartial surveyor, regulations won’t allow vessel owners to do the measurements themselves.
 This is where a company like T-ISS comes in.